 This scholarship is awarded based upon the student’s potential to thrive and succeed at the university.
 A recipient of this scholarship must meet the university’s admissions requirements – renewable for four years if the student maintains the applicable academic requirements.

-Awarded to students who graduate from the seven Catholic high schools of the Diocese of Wheeling-Charleston as well as the Roman Catholic High School of Philadelphia.
+Awarded to students who graduate from the six Catholic high schools of the Diocese of Wheeling-Charleston.

 Catholic High School Scholarship